 Here is the latest chart, depicting the ADS Index from December 31, 2007 through January 19, 2019:

 The Conference Board Leading (LEI), Coincident (CEI) Economic Indexes, and Lagging Economic Indicator (LAG):

 As per the January 24, 2019 press release, titled “The Conference Board Leading Economic Index (LEI) for the U.S. Declined” (pdf) the LEI was at 111.7, the CEI was at 105.1, and the LAG was 106.7 in December.

 An excerpt from the release:

-Here is a chart of the LEI from Doug Short’s Conference Board Leading Economic Index update of December 21, 2017:
+Here is a chart of the LEI from the Doug Short’s site Conference Board Leading Economic Index update of January 24, 2019:

 I post various indicators and indices because I believe they should be carefully monitored.
 However, as those familiar with this site are aware, I do not necessarily agree with what they depict or imply.

 The Special Note summarizes my overall thoughts about our economic situation

 SPX at 2636.93 as this post is written